 $ sudo traceroute -T google.com

-Some networks block UDP requests, so you can use this method.
+This is because some servers block UDP requests, so you can use this method.

 On some Linux systems, you will need to run this command as a root user.
 This command is an alternative to traceroute command.